 - Unreasonable noise including: loud talking, singing, boisterous activity, cell phone and audio/visual equipment usage.

-- Profane, obscene or abusive language; racial or ethnic epithets.
+- Profane, obscene or abusive language; racial, ethnic, or sexual orientation epithets.

 - Intentionally damaging, destroying or stealing any property belonging to the Library, another customer or staff.

 - Possessing weapons or other items that a reasonable person would consider to be dangerous to themselves or others in a public library environment.
 Violation of posted concealed weapons prohibition.